Classification of non-symplectic automorphisms of order 3 on $K3$ surfaces: Classification of 3-elementary lattices

-A lattice of $\rk r$ is called hyperbolic if its signature is $(1, r-1)$.
+A lattice of $\rk r$ is called \textit{hyperbolic} if its signature is $(1, r-1)$.
 Even hyperbolic $p$-elementary lattices were classified by \cite{R-S}.
-In this section, we classify even hyperbolic 3-elementary lattices admitting a primitive imbedding in an even unimodular lattice of signature $(3,19)$.
+By using their theorem, we classify even hyperbolic 3-elementary lattices admitting a primitive embedding in an even unimodular lattice of signature $(3,19)$ satisfying $22-\rho -2s\geq 0$.
+These lattices give the N\'{e}ron-Severi lattice of $K3$ surfaces $X$ with non-symplectic automorphisms of order 3 which act trivially on $S_{X}$.

 We denote by $U$ the hyperbolic lattice defined by $ $ which is an even unimodular lattice of signature $(1,1)$, and by $A_{m}$, $D_{n}$ or $E_{l}$ an even negative definite lattice associated with the Dynkin diagram of type $A_{m}$, $D_{n}$ or $E_{l}$ ($m\geq 1$, $n\geq 4$, $l=6,7,8$).
 For a lattice $L$ and an integer $m$, $L(m)$ is the lattice whose bilinear form is the one on $L$ multiplied by $m$.